American Electric Power Company Inc. (AEP): Skating on Thin Ice? We Know the Answer

-American Electric Power Company Inc. (NASDAQ:AEP) went up by 1.99% from its latest closing price compared to the recent 1-year high of $94.21.
-The company’s stock price has collected 1.24% of gains in the last five trading sessions.
-Press Release reported on 09/02/21 that AEP Recognized as a Top Utility in Economic Development
+American Electric Power Company Inc. (NASDAQ:AEP) went down by -0.57% from its latest closing price compared to the recent 1-year high of $94.21.
+The company’s stock price has collected -3.69% of loss in the last five trading sessions.
+Press Release reported on 09/10/21 that Second North Central Wind Project Begins Commercial Operation

 Is It Worth Investing in American Electric Power Company Inc. (NASDAQ :AEP) Right Now?